TeamPingus/security-concept-minecraft-mod/README.md

 # Concept for cryptographically signing and checking Minecraft mods in order to verify their integrity

-Concept by br401 and rooot
+Concept by PassiHD and rooot

 ### DISCLAIMER: WE ARE NOT EXPERTS IN CRYPTOGRAPHY!
 WE JUST WANT TO SHARE OUR IDEAS - TAKE EVERYTHING IN HERE WITH A GRAIN OF SALT